-- 1. In the same operation, write a logic one to WDCE and WDE.
+- In the same operation, write a logic one to the Watchdog change enable bit (WDCE) and WDE.
 A logic one must be written to WDE regardless of the previous value of the WDE bit. - 2.
-Within the next four clock cycles, in the same operation, write the WDE and WDP bits as desired, but with the WDCE bit cleared.
+Within the next four clock cycles, write the WDE and Watchdog prescaler bits (WDP) as desired, but with the WDCE bit cleared.
+This must be done in one operation.